paularamo/cvpr-2022/exercises/Exercise_5.md

-## Exercise 5: POT Quantization with a classification model
+## Exercise 5: Automatic Device Selection with OpenVINO

 _Goal_: Understand the Automatic device selection with OpenVINO